apitoolkit/apitoolkit-landing/compare/newrelic/index.md

                 Users on any plan can <a href="https://apitoolkit.io/demo" target="_blank" rel="noopener noreferrer" class="text-slate-500">schedule a call</a> with an engineer on the team, join the <a href="https://apitoolkit.io/discord" target="_blank" rel="noopener noreferrer" class="text-slate-500">community Discord server</a>, write via email, or submit issues on <a href="https://github.com/apitoolkit" target="_blank" rel="noopener noreferrer" class="text-slate-500">GitHub</a>.
 Our support team is always ready to help, swiftly!
             </td>
             <td class="border prose text-center">
-                Users get support via email and only the paid users get priority and real-time chat support.
+                Users get support via GitHub issues, forum, and their Slack community and only the paid users get ticketed support.
             </td>
          </tr>
       </table>